andyaiken/skirmish/tasks.md

 * Sources of light
 * Species with darkvision

+## Blur Aura
+* Mountebank, Ninja, Sensei, and Pixie should have a blur aura
+* Affects self
+* When attacked by someone within the aura, roll aura rank; 10+ means attack misses

 ## Victory Conditions
 * Get a certain number of heroes to a specific area and stay there for a certain number of rounds
 * Defeat a specific opponent within a certain number of rounds